auth0-samples/auth0-express-api-samples/02-Authorization-HS256/README.md

 * An unprotected endpoint which returns a message on success.
 Does not require a valid JWT access token.

 **GET** /api/private
 * A protected endpoint which returns a message on success.
 Requires a valid JWT access token.
+A protected endpoint which returns a message on success.
+Requires a valid JWT access token with a `scope` of `read:messages`.

 ## What is Auth0?